-The probability of being a working pensioner significantly increases with age.
+The probability of being a working pensioner significantly decreases with age.
 However, the effect is very small.
 Women are less likely to work while receiving a pension.
 This can be explained by a lower labor market participation of women in general.
 Moreover, there is a clear education gradient: The summary statistics in Table 2 have shown that in the group of low-educated individuals only approximately 8% are working pensioners, while among the high-educated individuals almost 19% work while receiving a pension.
 This correlation translates to the regression results: High-educated individuals are more likely to retire flexibly and pensioners with low education are less likely to simultaneously receive employment income.
 This may be explained by different occupational types.
 Jobs in the low-education sector are more often physically demanding.
 Individuals suffering from a physically demanding job might be forced to retire fully.
 Marital status as well plays a role for the decision to combine pension income and work income.
 While being single and widowed compared to married individuals does not have an effect, divorced individuals are more likely to be a working pensioner.
 This could result from financial needs.
 Divorced individuals might have experienced a negative income shock due to the divorce which they try to compensate with additional earnings through receiving a pension.
 These findings are in line with the results established by Dingemans and Möhring (2019).
 They found that divorced women are especially likely to be a working pensioner if they did not marry again.
 In contrast, singles are accustomed to their income position and widowed individuals may be eligible for survivor benefits.
 If the partner still is in the labor force, working while receiving a pension gets significantly more likely.

-As expected, health is an important determinant.
+As expected, health is an important variable set.
 The self-reported health status has a positive impact on the likelihood of being a working pensioner, i.e., the higher the self-rated heath status, the higher the probability to become a working pensioner.
 This finding matches the summary statistics in Table 2.
 The better the health categories, the higher the proportions of working pensioners.
 Reporting at least one limitation with (instrumental) activities of daily living decreases the probability.
 However, the vast majority in the sample do not report any limitations with (instrumental) activities of daily living (see Table 2).
 The probability of working while receiving a pension decreases also with the number of self-reported chronic diseases.
 This corresponds to the descriptive results in Table 2, where the proportion of working pensioners in the single categories of chronic diseases decreases with increasing number of chronic diseases.
 The most objective health measure is the individual's grip strength measured in kilogram.
 I impute missing values for grip strength by setting them to zero.
 I add an additional flag variable to control for these imputed values.
 Grip strength only has a very low but still significant effect.
+The health variables, however, may suffer from reverse causality: healthier individuals may more likely be working pensioners since their health allows a continuation of employment.
+At the same time, however, staying active at the labor market can influence individual's health.